mpedramfar/zotra/README.md

 ```

 This function can be added to `zotra-after-get-bibtex-entry-hook`.
-*Note that this function chooses the bibtex key as the filename so it should be be after any hook that might change the bibtex key.*
+*Note that this function chooses the bibtex key as the filename so it should be after any hook that might change the bibtex key.*
 When it is added to this hook, any time a bibtex entry is added, its attachments will also be downloaded.
 Alternatively, you can add the following function to your init file to add an entry from url and download its attachments.